Benjamin A. Ried

 Ben Ried counsels, leads, and collaborates in a broad-based transactional practice.
 He primarily assists public entities that issue tax-exempt debt obligations to finance and refinance projects, ranging from small bank loans for rural sewer authorities to larger public offerings for municipalities, school districts, and community colleges.
 Ben represents continuing care retirement communities, volunteer fire departments, and other nonprofit corporations that are permitted to benefit from tax-exempt financing.
 He also serves as counsel to banks, underwriters, and trustees in both full and limited-scope engagements.

-Ben represents Pennsylvania municipalities and authorities on structuring the delivery and financing of public sewer, water, and stormwater services.
-From creating and modifying powers of authorities to establishing stormwater management programs, Ben helps navigate the intersection of numerous municipal statutes to achieve optimum delivery of essential public services.
+Ben represents Pennsylvania municipalities and authorities on structuring the delivery and financing of sewer, water, and other statutorily-permitted public services.
+From creating authorities to employing underutilized powers and purposes under the Pennsylvania Municipality Authorities Act, Ben helps navigate the intersection of numerous municipal statutes to achieve optimum delivery of essential public services.

 Ben takes pride in being a servant leader in his community.
 He served on the steering committee to merge the two volunteer fire companies in Mechanicsburg Borough and was elected to the Board of Directors of the consolidated Mechanicsburg Volunteer Fire Department as an honorary member.
-He is in his seventh year on the Board of The Wildcat Foundation which raises funds for Mechanicsburg Area School District, currently serving as Board President.
-Ben has turned a passion for capturing wildlife on video into public service as a Conservation Volunteer through the PA Department of Conservation & Natural Resources, working closely with Tuscarora State Forest on its remote camera wildlife monitoring program.
-Check out his wildlife videos here.
+He is the Immediate Past President of the Board of The Wildcat Foundation which raises funds for Mechanicsburg Area School District.

 - Widener University School of Law, J.D.